Odzi

-Odzi is a village in Manicaland Province, Zimbabwe located 32 km west of Mutare just off the main Harare-Mutare road.
+Odzi is a small urban settlement, born out of a railway station in Manicaland Province, Zimbabwe located 32 km west of Mutare just off the main Harare-Mutare road.
 Odzi was established as a railway siding in 1899.
 It serves as a small trading centre in a tobacco and mix farming region.
 Petalite, Tantalite and tungsten ores are mined in the area.